zizisoft/gitlock/README.md

 gitlock sign
 ```

 Sign the current lock.

-But if you just want to prove your copyright, you really don't need to sign.
+Note: If you just want to prove your copyright, you really don't need to sign.
 Providing  your name and email in a file (like `package.json`) in your repo and then timestamping is enough.
-If you're still not confident, provide more information like your birthday, nationality and passport number in a file (like `author-info.txt`).
+This is obvious, because signing is for liability / authentication, not for claiming rights.
+If you're still not confident, provide more information like your birthday, nationality and passport number in a file (like `author-info.txt`) before timestamping.

 If it hasn't been locked, it will lock first.